Throughout the winter, in villages on the beautiful Blue Coast, thousands gather on the harbour-front on Sunday mornings to feast on fresh seafood.

-The seafood feasts are traditionally held every weekend in Sausset les Pins during January, in Carry le Rouet in early-mid February - when fresh seafood is generally regarded to be at its peak - and in Fos sur Mer at the end of February / beginning of March.
+The seafood feasts are traditionally held every weekend in Sausset les Pins during January and in Carry le Rouet in early-mid February, when fresh seafood is generally regarded to be at its peak.

 Coach parties are organised throughout the surrounding area for these hugely popular events which introduce a welcome note of cheer in the dreary months of the late winter.

 Up to 6,000 seafood fiends can converge on Carry or Sausset for one of these events.
-And now other ports along the Mediterranean, such as Port Saint Louis in Toulon, are getting in on the act with their own seafood celebrations.
+And now other towns along the Mediterranean, such as Istres or Port Saint Louis in Toulon, are getting in on the act with their own seafood celebrations, generally in early March.

-In the past they were known as oursinades and were centred on the sea urchin (oursin), which fishermen would sell fresh from the sea at knockdown prices.
+In the past these were known as oursinades and were centred on the sea urchin (oursin), which fishermen would sell fresh from the sea at knockdown prices.

 Armed with a cardboard platter of these spiky little creatures and a plastic beaker of crisp white Côtes de Provence wine, visitors would make for one of the long wooden tables lined along the quay side or (if the wind is up) set inside a marquee.

 When all the seats were taken, people would just squat down on an upturned boat, bollard, or anything that came to hand.

 Typically, the whole idea started as a joke, explains Maryse Canepa, who organised these feasts at Carry le Rouet for many years and comes herself from a family of fishermen.